JamesBrill/react-speech-recognition/docs/API.md

 #### finalTranscript [string]

-Transcription of speech for which transcription has finished.
+Transcription of speech that the Web Speech API has finished processing.

 ## SpeechRecognition